devdevgoat/coming-of-aige/COA_CH005.md

 ---

 As the screen door slammed behind her, she winced.
 'That might actually be too loud,' she thought to herself.
-Across the living room, the back of a large recliner rocked back and forth, slivers of an infomercial spilling over into view.
-She could see a trail of smoke trailing off of the far armrest.
+Across the living room, a large recliner rocked back and forth, causing slivers of an infomercial to spill over into view.
+A steady stream of smoke slowly rose from the arm rest, its source just out of sight.

 With a sigh of relief, she walked around and removed the mostly ashed cigarette from her father's thick, wooly knuckles.